TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/global-config-examples.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# 🖊️ Dark mode examples
+# ✒️ Global config examples
 <br/>

 Code has been already described step by step in the [DEFAULT EXAMPLES](./default-examples.md) section.<br/>
 So I think there is no use to do it here again.<br/>
 Here we have only a few differences I need to mention, and they are minimal:

 - we use `modify()` and `remove()` only if the [DEFAULT EXAMPLES](./default-examples.md) because their usage is limited, and the explanation there is all we need to know.
-We can remove notification, or modify it.
+We can remove the notification, or modify it.
 So, we will not use them here and in the other examples.
-Because of the same reason we will not use `useState` and `useNotificationController` here.
+Because of the same reason, we will not use `useState` and `useNotificationController` here.
-- we added one extra property - `darkMode` in the global settings <br/> (because we want to show examples in the dark mode, right? 😉 )
+- we filled the `globalConfig` object in the `defaultStylesSettings`.
+This object is responsible for setting properties for all notifications.
+To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.
   <br/>

-That's the only difference between Default Examples and Dark Mode Examples.<br/>
+That's the only difference between Default Examples and Global Config Examples.<br/>
 Let's take a look at the code and the visualizations then:

 ## Code